shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 it s the world speak and player will find their own story

+---

 # Experience
 Experience as an end itself

+Albert winehed : reality is experience. real world experience have additional fidelity

+#### Virtual vs real experience

+## Agency
+the abstract principle that autonomous beings, agents, are capable of acting by themselves; see autonomy
+From a game design perspective, Player Agency is the player's ability to impact the story through the game design or gameplay1

+####

+1. Quality
+ - Active presence - expressing agency and will taking actions and locomotive.
+Extorting will into expression - video games
+ - Mental & Social -  communicationg with abstraction of language -literature, podcasting, consuming information, internet
+ - Embodied & Environmental - cinematic storyteling of film, music lighting rythm (fiulm, build and release narrative tension) give sense of time  - music
+ - Emotional - site touch smell, haptics. we are trying to digitalize those inputs - theather architecture (VR)
+2. Context
+3. Character
+4. Story

+base of life: substance or dynamics of processes

+Outward Inward / Individual Bonding

+##  Presence
+- teleport body

+## Immersion
+- teleport mind
+deep mental involvement

+Immerse : altered time. fully `immersed` with mechanics while challenge and tension in balance  (anxiety vs boredom)

+spatial (envo), genual sence of space

+## Engagement
+mental or manual effort meets interactivity  (not in books)

+Psychological presence.
+According to his definition, engagement refers to the state in which individuals express their entire self

+ `Flow` state / the `Zone`

+- primal forces
+- context depended
+- expose things to promote them
+- predictable

+if you lost a momentum from one moment to next and persist in that state

+Psychological presence.
+According to his definition, engagement refers to the state in which individuals express their entire self

+involvement, commitment, passion,
+enthusiasm, absorption, focused effort, zeal, dedication, and energy.

 ### Paradox of control
 key element of enjoyment
 how to offer meaningful choice  without offering full control.

+### Entertain
+things happening > its excitement its entertainment